-Richard Polatty has been guiding expeditions in Antarctica for over 18 years.
+Richard Polatty has been guiding expeditions in Antarctica for almost 30 years.
 He has been an expedition leader on four different ships and is a veteran of nearly 60 round trips to the Antarctic.
 Additionally, he has done research with the Antarctic Site Inventory for Oceanites (funded by the National Science Foundation).

 Some of Richard's accomplishments are: